What is short selling and why do investors do it?

 When you go short, you expect a stock price to decrease.
 You borrow the stock from your broker’s inventory, the shares are sold, and proceeds are credited to your account.

-At some point (ideally when the value has decreased considerably) you buy back (or “cover”) the same amount of shares and return them to your broker.
+At some point (ideally when the value has decreased considerably) you buy back (or “cover”) the same number of shares and return them to your broker.
 If the stock has fallen, you make a profit; if it has increased, you lose money.

 What you need to sell short

 Given the added risks involved, you will need to apply and be approved for short selling.
 You trade from a margin account into which you will have to deposit the full cost of the short sale shares plus anywhere between 30-100% of the value of your position as a margin deposit.
-If the stock price rises, you may have to add money to your account in what is known as a margin call.
+If the stock price rises, you may have to add money to your account in what is known as a “margin call”.

 There are several costs involved in short selling: trading commission, potential margin interest, and any dividends, distributions or rights declared during the period of the loan.